 I am a comparative and developmental psychologist with expertise in primatology.
 I study and compare great apes and young children in order to investigate the evolutionary and developmental basis of hominid social cognition and behavior.
 My main interests are the development & evolution of social cognition and communication, focussing on empathy, language and social learning.

 Evolutionary & Developmental Perspectives on:

 - Social cognition and communication

 - Child gesture

-- Social learning - incuding (over)-imitation
+- Social learning and cultural cognition

 - Primate vocal communication (including referential communication & call combinations)

 I am a specialist in great ape behaviour, with particular expertise in bonobos, our closest living relatives.
 I have experience studying bonobos in the wild, captivity and semi-captivity, including Lola ya Bonobo Sanctuary - where I also act as a long-term Scientific Consultant.

 I conducted my doctoral work with Prof Klaus Zuberbuhler (University of St Andrews) investigating bonobo vocal communication and language evolution.
 I conducted post-doctoral work with Prof Frans de Waal (Emory University, USA) examining empathy development in sanctuary-living bonobos.
 I conducted post-doctoral research in the Dept of Comparative Cognition, University of Neuchatel (Switzerland) studying vocal communication in wild bonobos at Lui Kotale, DR Congo (MPI-EVA).

 I completed a Marie Curie Research Fellowship at the University of Birmingham with Dr Claudio Tennie examining the evolution & development of imitation and language with great apes and children.